larikkai/PHoF/documentation/user_instructions.md

 ### Admin

+Admin can remove any game or tournament.
-Admin can remove confirmed event or change result in any given time.
+Admin can change any single game or tournament game result.

 Admin can remove user.